Dattu Phadkar

 His other major innings was 115 against England in 1951/52.
 When India lost disastrously in England in 1952, he was one of the few players to come out with some credit.
 At Headingley where India lost the first four wickets before scoring a run, Phadkar and Hazare added 105 for the sixth wicket.

 Phadkar played in 13 unofficial Tests.
 He played all the ten Tests against the touring Commonwealth teams in 1949/50 and 1950/51.
 In the former series where India used four captains, Phadkar led the team in the final Test.

 He made his first class debut at the age of 17 and went on to captain Bombay in 1950/51.
-Against Maharashtra in 1948/49 - a match in which 2376 runs were scored - he hit 131 and 160, and took 3/142 and 3/168.
+Against Maharashtra in 1948/49 – a match in which 2376 runs were scored – he hit 131 and 160, and took 3/142 and 3/168.
 His highest first class score was 217 scored against Maharashtra in 1950/51 out of a Bombay total of 725 for 8.
 He played in the Lancashire League for Nelson, and for Rochdale in the Central Lancashire League.

 He was a national selector in the 1970s.
 MCC made him a life member in 1968.
 He worked for Tata & Sons in Bombay and also for the Railways.
 Suhas Phadkar, Dattu's brother's son, later played cricket for Vidarbha and captained the team in the 1980s.

-After retirement he ran a kindergarten school with his wife in Behala, Calcutta, called Sunny Preparatory School.
+After retirement he founded (1963) and ran a renowned kindergarten school with his wife Soudamini Phadkar in Behala, Calcutta, called Sunny Preparatory School.
 His death was due to a brain illness.